-Stakeholder engagement How are you engaging stakeholders (P-12 partners, academic and clinical faculty, staff, administrators, community members, candidates, and completers) in this work?
-How are you engaging stakeholders (particularly P-12 partners) in this work?
-How are you engaging stakeholders (particularly a coalition of EPP faculty - academic and clinical -, staff, and administrators) in this work?
-How are you engaging stakeholders (particularly candidates and completers) in this work?
-How are these data shared with stakeholders?
-Progress monitoring How are you monitoring and measuring progress?
-How do you/will you know the degree to which these changes result in improved outcomes?
-Leveraging data How are you leveraging existing data sources to inform your effort(s)?
 How can the actionability of data be improved?
 (Actionable: Sufficiently detailed and relevant to directly indicate or clearly suggest a course of action.
-Information is actionable if it supplies the who, what, when, where, and why that allows one to determine how to በምስብዓይ በተሆኑ በሚገኛ የሚያስት የሚያስት የሚያስት የሚያስት የሚያስት የመንግስት የሚያስት የመንግስት የሚያስት የሚያስት የሚያስት የሚያስት የሚያስት የሚያስት የሚያስት የሚ In itegration/Triangulation How does this effort complement existing initiatives?
+Information is actionable if it supplies the who, what, when, where, and why that allows one to determine how to change current practice(s) to achieve the intended goal.)
+What benchmarks or comparisons can you use to gauge your progress and add context?
+Integration/Triangulation How does this effort complement existing initiatives?
 How do these data work with other information and assessment results in your quality assurance system?
 Do you see any opportunities for data triangulation/convergence in your quality assurance system?
 How are you using these data for program improvement?
-As ssessment Quality How does your assessment align with the sufficient-level criteria on the CAEP Evaluation Framework for EPP-Created Assessments?
-If you made modifications to a proprietary assessment, how have you re-evaluated validity?
-If you made a change to an EPP-created assessment, how does your assessment align with the sufficient-level criteria on the CAEP Evaluation Framework for EPP-Created Assessments?
-Ot ther Specify:

-2. Did the EPP indicate the willingness to share highlights, new initiative, assessments, research, scholarship, or service activities during a CAEP Conference or in other CAEP communications?
+Assessment Quality How does your assessment align with the sufficient-level criteria on the CAEP Evaluation Framework for EPP-Created Assessments?
+If you made modifications to a proprietary assessment, how have you re-evaluated validity? ✓ If you made a change to an EPP-created assessment, how does your assessment align with the sufficient-level criteria on the CAEP Evaluation Framework for EPP-Created Assessments?
+Other Specify: a.
+Furthe er clarification (optional) demonstrated validity and reliability for the Dispositions Assessment used in the initial licensure programs? he EPP indicate the willingness to share highlights, new initiative, assessments, research, scholarship, or ng a CAEP Conference or in other CAEP communications?
+Or Yes Or No service nank you for your willingness to share your EPP's continuous improvement efforts.
+EPP Annual Report Revend CAEP Staff are reviewing these and will reach out and share as appropriate. /iewers 2.1 other EPPs?
+1 Is the continuous improvement initiative(s) described a particularly compelling example that would ben efit